-ProtoSounds can be programmed for squeaking brake operation in three different manners; (1)Squeaking brakes can be activated by bell button control, (2)they can be programmed for continuous operation subject to throttle changes or (3)they can be programmed to be turned off.
-The default setting is (1) Squeaking brakes are activated by bell button control as described on page 8.
-To change the default setting, enter RESET and go to
+ProtoSounds® can be programmed for squeaking brake operation in three different manners; (1)Squeaking brakes can be activated by bell button control, (2)they can be programmed for continuous operation subject to throttle changes or (3)they can be programmed to be turned off.
+The default setting is (2) Squeaking brakes are in continious operation as described on page 8.
+To change the default setting, enter RESET and go to Feature 45.

-Feature 45.
-(See the section Using RESET To Program ProtoSounds on page 18).
+(See the section Using RESET To Program ProtoSounds® on page 18).
 Once in Feature 45, press the whistle button and wait for the module to sound a bell ding(s).
-Continue pressing the whistle button until the module plays back two dings for option 2 - Squeaking brakes on all the time, subject to throttle movements.
-Press the whistle button again until the module plays back three dings for option 3 - Squeaking brakes off.
-Once vou have decided on the you have decided on the desired setting, simply turn the throttle off and then on again to "Lock-In" the new setting.
-To reset the computer to its original factory default setting (option 1 squeaking brakes activated by bell button controller, repeat the above procedure but keep pushing the whistle button until the module only responds with one bell ding.
+Continue pressing the whistle button until the module plays back three dings for option 3 - Squeaking brakes OFF.
+Press the whistle button again until the module plays back one ding(s) for option 1 - Squeaking brakes activated by bell button.
+Once you have decided on the desired setting, simply turn the throttle off and then on again to "Lock-In" the new setting.
+To reset the computer to its original factory default setting (option 2 - squeaking brakes in continious operation, repeat the above procedure but keep pushing the whistle button until the module only responds with two bell ding(s).